-CYW9RPI55513-EVK is built around the Raspberry Pi Compute Module 4.
-The kit features a Raspberry Pi CM4 module as the host and uses an M.2 E-Key standard connector to connect the WiFi-Bluetooth® radio modules.
-It also includes four USB Type-A ports for connecting peripherals, one HDMI port for connecting a monitor, one 1G Ethernet port, an audio output jack, and a USB Type-C port for power and debugging.
-Additionally, the kit contains a Type-C USB port for device USB access and an optional 5 V DC jack to provide additional power when required.
+CYW9RPIWIFIBT-EVK is built around the Raspberry Pi Compute Module 4.
+The kit features a Raspberry Pi CM4 module as the host and uses a M.2 E-Key standard connector to connect the WiFi - Bluetooth® radio modules.
+It also features four USB Type-A ports to connect the peripherals, one HDMI port to connect the monitor, one 1Gb Ethernet port, an audio output jack and a USB Type-C port for powering and debug.
+The kit also consists of a Type-C USB port for device USB access and one optional 5 V DC jack to provide more power when required.
 The block diagram of the kit is shown in [Figure 6](#).

-Figure 6 CYW9RPI55513-EVK block diagram
+Figure 6 CYW9RPIWIFIBT-EVK block diagram

-[Figure 7](#) and [Figure 8](#) show the markup of each part on the kit, followed by a subsequent description.
+[Figure 7](#) and [Figure 8](#) shows the markup of each part on the kit, followed by a subsequent description.

-Figure 7
+Figure 7 CYW9RPIWIFIBT-EVK top side

-CYW9RPI55513-EVK top side
+Figure 8

-Figure 8 CYW9RPI55513-EVK bottom side
+CYW9RPIWIFIBT-EVK bottom side

-- M.2 GPIO header (J37)1: The 10-pin header provides access to the GPIOs from the M.2 radio module.
+- M.2 GPIO header (J37): The 10-pin header provides access to the GPIOs from the M.2 radio module.
 This connector is not mounted by default on the kit.
-General-purpose I/Os from the M.2 radio module are mapped to this connector, and users can access them by mounting a male or female header.
-For details on pin mapping of the connector, see the [Connectors](#) section - Power ON/OFF switch (SW10): After connecting the USB cable from the PC to the J47 Type-C USB connector on the kit, switch ON the SW10 switch to power the kit - 5 V DC jack (J48): This optional 5 V DC input jack is used to supply additional power to the 5 V rail on the kit when power-hungry peripherals are connected to the USB Type-A ports and the Type-C port is unable to provide sufficient power - WL UART connector (J35): The 6-pin male header is used to access the WLAN UART interface of the M.2 radio module inserted into the M.2 E-Key connector.
+General-purpose I/Os from the M.2 radio module are mapped to this connector, and users can access them by mounting a male/female header.
+For details on pin mapping of the connector, see the [Connectors](#) section - Power ON/OFF switch (SW10): After connecting the USB cable to the J47 Type-C USB connector of the kit from the PC, switch ON the SW10 switch to power on the kit - 5 V DC jack (J48): This optional 5 V DC input jack is used to supply additional power to the 5 V rail on the kit when power-hungry peripherals are connected to the USB Type-A ports and the Type-C port is unable to provide sufficient power - WL UART connector (J35): The 6-pin male header is used to access the WLAN UART interface of the M.2 radio module inserted to the M.2 E-Key connector.
 The Bluetooth® and WLAN host wake pins are also mapped to the connector for user access.
-For details on pin mapping of the connector, see the [Connectors](#) section - Raspberry-Pi debug USB Type-C connector (J47): This is the major power supply for the kit and is connected to the PC using the Type-C to Type-C cable provided with the kit.
-This USB Type-C port features a USB-UART bridge for the Raspberry Pi CM4 module to access the console - Four USB Type-A connectors (J3, J4): Four USB Type-A ports, arranged in two stacked connectors, are provided for connecting peripherals such as a mouse, keyboard, storage device, and more - PCM connector (J25): The 8-pin male header is used to access the PCM interface from the M.2 radio module externally.
-By mounting jumpers on the four rows of the connector, the PCM interface of the radio module can be interfaced with the CM4 module, facilitating Bluetooth® audio development
+For details on pin mapping of the connector, see the [Connectors](#) section - Raspberry-Pi debug USB Type-C connector (J47): This is the major power supply to the kit and is connected to the PC using the Type-C to Type-C cable provided with the kit to power the kit.
+This USB Type-C port features the USB-UART bridge for the Raspberry Pi CM4 module to access the console - 4 x USB Type-A connectors (J3, J4): Four USB Type-A ports with two stacked connectors are provided to connect the peripherals such as the mouse, keyboard, storage device, etc - PCM connector (J25): The 8-pin male header is used to access the PCM interface from the M.2 radio module externally.
+By mounting jumpers on the four rows of the connector, the PCM interface of the radio module can be interfaced to the CM4 module, helping in Bluetooth® audio development - 1G Ethernet connector (J11): The 1G Ethernet port provided on the baseboard of the kit enables LAN connection to the kit